krishangi-deka/Analytical-Review-Planning-and-Budgeting-Interim-Tests-of-Tesla-Inc./README.md

 material weakness, yet important enough to merit attention by those charged with governance.
-We consider the following deficiencies in the Company’s internal control to be significant deficiencies: shipment and collection receipt This communication is intended solely for the information and use of management, others within the organization, and is not intended to be and should not be used by anyone other than these specified parties.(i) Upon further investigation it was made clear that some employees have not been entirely honest with the expenditure policies of tesla because they have been submitting receipts of more than $490 and less than $500 with in a span of 30 days.
+We consider the following deficiencies in the Company’s internal control to be significant deficiencies: shipment and collection receipt This communication is intended solely for the information and use of management, others within the organization, and is not intended to be and should not be used by anyone other than these specified parties.

+(ii) Upon further investigation it was made clear that some employees have not been entirely honest with the expenditure policies of tesla because they have been submitting receipts of more than $490 and less than $500 with in a span of 30 days.

-(ii) There were some other irregularities in Duplicates and omissions of Shipment orders and Invoice numbers which was higher than 1%.
+(iii) There were some other irregularities in Duplicates and omissions of Shipment orders and Invoice numbers which was higher than 1%.
 But since the value was less than 5% we consider it to be material errors and suggest management take steps to reduce it.
 This communication is intended solely for the information and use of management, others within the organization,